-Medics' action call over children's deaths

-Five medical royal colleges say they owe it to the families of children who died needlessly in hospital to minimise the risk of such a tragedy recurring.
+Hyponatraemia: 25 medics still employed

+Twenty five medical staff named in a highly critical report into the death of five children are still employed by Northern Ireland health trusts.

-Five children died at the Royal Belfast Hospital for Sick Children from hyponatraemia-related conditions between 1995 and 2003.
+The Hyponatraemia Inquiry was set up to examine the deaths at the Royal Belfast Hospital for Sick Children.

-The condition can occur when the level of sodium in the blood becomes abnormally low.
+Hyponatraemia can occur when the level of sodium in the blood becomes abnormally low.

-An inquiry into the deaths found four were avoidable.
+The child deaths took place between 1995 and 2003.
+The inquiry into the deaths found four were avoidable.

+The BBC can reveal that sixteen doctors and nine nurses named in the inquiry report are still employed by a Northern Ireland health trust.

+The information was obtained in response to a Freedom of Information request sent by the BBC to the Belfast, Western and Southern health trusts.

 In a joint statement, five royal colleges - the Royal College of Paediatrics and Child Health; Anaesthetists; Pathologists; Surgeons and Surgeons of Edinburgh - said transparency within the health system was vital.